Superalgos/Superalgos/README.md

 ```
 sudo apt install npm
 ```
-You may also type the following to verify the Node.js and NPM installation and version.
+You may also type the following to verify Node.js and NPM installation and version.
 ```
 node -v
 ```